Board of Directors

 Having occupied various positions at the French Embassy in the United States and in a number of Ministerial cabinets (Budget, Industry), Ms. Aulagnon joined the CGE Group (now Alcatel) in 1984 as Director of International Business.
 She subsequently joined Euris as Chief Executive Officer on its creation in 1987.

-Ms. Aulagnon is Chair and Chief Executive Officer of Affine Group SA (office real estate), a company she founded in 1990.
+Ms. Aulagnon is Chair of Affine Group SA (office real estate), a company she founded in 1990

 Born May 5, 1949, Isabelle Bouillot holds an advanced degree in Public Law and is a graduate of the Institut des Études Politiques de Paris and the École Nationale d’Administration.